 Kia’s powertrain warranty covers the Soul EV 6 years and 50,000 miles longer than Smart covers the ForTwo Electric Drive.
-Any repair needed on the engine, transmission, axles, joints or driveshafts is fully covered for 10 years or 100,000 miles.
+Any repair needed on the motor, transmission, axles, joints or battery is fully covered for 10 years or 100,000 miles.
 Coverage on the ForTwo Electric Drive ends after only 4 years or 50,000 miles.

 The Soul EV’s corrosion warranty is 1 year and 50,000 miles longer than the ForTwo Electric Drive’s (5/100,000 vs. 4/50,000).

 The Soul EV’s electric motor produces 121 more horsepower (201 vs. 80) and 173 lbs.-ft. more torque (291 vs. 118) than the ForTwo Electric Drive’s electric motor.

 On the EPA test cycle the Soul EV gets better fuel mileage than the ForTwo Electric Drive (127 city/101 hwy vs. 124 city/94 hwy MPGe).